Not sure what career to choose? Contact us

 For more information please contact your campus/college or refer to the Commonwealth Department of Education and Training website.

 The VET Student Loan program allows eligible students to defer tuition fees for approved diplomas or advanced diplomas.

 You can either:

-defer all your tuition fees (up to the loan cap limit) when your income reaches the repayment threshold pay some of your tuition fees upfront and repay the balance when your income reaches the repayment threshold.
+repay all your tuition loan fees (up to the loan cap limit) when your income reaches the repayment threshold pay some of your tuition loan fees upfront and repay the balance when your income reaches the repayment threshold.